* Apple falls on report of iPhone XR production stand down

 By Sruthi Shankar

-Nov 5 (Reuters) - The S&P 500 and the Dow Jones Industrial Average rose on Monday, supported by energy stocks and strong results from Berkshire Hathaway Inc, while a 3 percent drop in Apple Inc shares dragged down the Nasdaq.
+Nov 5 (Reuters) - The S&P 500 and the Dow Jones Industrial Average rose on Monday, supported by gains in energy stocks and strong results from Berkshire Hathaway Inc, while the Nasdaq was dragged down by a 3 percent drop in Apple Inc shares.

-Apple slid 3.3 percent, adding to its near 7 percent fall on Friday, after the Nikkei reported the company has told two smartphone assemblers to halt plans for additional production lines dedicated to the lower-cost iPhone XR.
+The iPhone maker's shares were on track for their worst two-day decline since January 2013, after the Nikkei reported that the company had told smartphone assemblers to halt plans for additional production lines dedicated to the iPhone XR.

-Barring losses in the technology group and the FANGs - Amazon, Alphabet, Netflix and Facebook - the markets gained broadly at the start of the week, which will see the all-important U.S. midterm elections and a Federal Reserve meeting.
+Gains in defensive sectors, including real estate, utilities and consumer staples, helped the markets rebound at the start of a packed week, which will see the U.S. midterm elections and a Federal Reserve meeting.

 Opinion polls show a strong chance for President Donald Trump's Republican Party holding the Senate but losing control of the House of Representatives to the Democrats - a potential hurdle to Trump's pro-business agenda, which has been a major factor for the stock market's rally since the 2016 election.

-With the Federal Reserve meeting on Wednesday and Thursday, investors are fretting over tighter U.S. monetary policy, especially after a string of strong economic data, including Friday's jobs report.
+With the Federal Reserve's two-day meeting kicking off on Wednesday, investors are fretting over tighter U.S. monetary policy, especially after a string of strong economic data, including Friday's jobs report.

-Advancing issues outnumbered decliners by a 1.87-to-1 ratio on the NYSE.
-Declining issues outnumbered advancers for a 1.00-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.49-to-1 ratio on the NYSE.
+Declining issues outnumbered advancers for a 1.11-to-1 ratio on the Nasdaq.

-The S&P index recorded 5 new 52-week highs and 1 new lows, while the Nasdaq recorded 19 new highs and 18 new lows.
+The S&P index recorded eight new 52-week highs and one new low, while the Nasdaq recorded 28 new highs and 39 new lows.
 (Reporting by Sruthi Shankar in Bengaluru; Editing by Anil D'Silva)